All Episodes

 It comes as President Bush wraps up a visit to Asia in which he sought to strengthen U.S. ties with key allies in the region.

-But the Tokyo governor, Shintaro Ishihara has gone public, warning that the U.S. would lose any war with China.
+Most of these Asian officials have expressed their views privately, but the Tokyo governor, Shintaro Ishihara, has gone public, warning that the U.S. would lose any war with China.

 The governor said the U.S. military could not counter a wave of millions of Chinese soldiers prepared to die in any onslaught against U.S. forces.

-But after 2,000 casualties, he said the U.S. military would be forced to withdraw.
+After 2,000 casualties, he said, the U.S. military would be forced to withdraw.

 Whoa!